Retirement : 5.01.03.00

 - Regular part-time employees are eligible to become members of a state-supported retirement system, but such membership is not mandatory.

-- Employees who are members of the optional retirement program may retire at any time permissible under the provisions of the annuity contracts purchased from the designated carrier of the program.
+- Employees who are members of the ORP may retire at any time after separation from service, subject to IRS regulations.

 - For presidents hired after September 1, 2002, this will be an honorary title earned through service with no material benefit other than the honor associated with its granting.

-- For either retirement system (TCRS or ORP), the limit to employer contributions made on behalf of employees employed after July 1, 1996 is $210,000.
+- For either retirement system (TCRS or ORP), the annual limit to employer contributions made on behalf of employees hired after July 1, 1996 will be subject to applicable federal and state limits.

 - There is no contribution limit for employees employed before July 1, 1996.